 4 Ways You Can Lower Your Customer Acquisition Cost

 Benchmarks for customer acquisition costs don’t offer much value because there’s so much variance in the calculation.
-Having a high CAC isn’t necessarily bad if you’re selling high-ACV enterprise deals and your related efficiency metrics are strong.
+Having a high CAC isn’t necessarily bad if you’re selling high-ACV enterprise deals and your related operational KPIs are strong.
 If all you did was benchmark yourself against aggregate numbers, you might be comparing your CAC to those of companies with much smaller ACVs or higher-volume deals.

 Instead of looking for the perfect benchmarks, focus on what you can control in your business.
-Here are a few ways you can lower your customer acquisition cost necessary.
+Here are a few ways you can lower your cost of acquisition.

-- Focus more on retention.
-Murray says to think about CAC as debt: “If you have poor retention, you’re putting all this money into CAC> You’re losing customers sometimes before they pay back CAC.
+- Focus more on customer retention.
+Murray says to think about CAC as debt: “If you have poor retention, you’re putting all this money into CAC.
+You’re losing customers sometimes before they pay back CAC.
 Now, you’re relying on new customers to fund both those previous ones and the CAC for themselves.”
-If you’re struggling with churn, bolstering your CS department could help improve retention and make CAC more manageable.
+If you’re struggling with churn, bolstering your CS department could help foster positive customer relationships to improve retention and make CAC more manageable.

 - Determine how much you should spend on ads.
 One of the easiest levers to pull for marketing expenses is your paid ads budget.
-Work closely with your partners to understand the ROI of past marketing campaigns.
+Work closely with your partners to understand the return on investment of past marketing campaigns.
 Build out models to better forecast ad spend and find ways to stretch those dollars further.